Sergio García's Success and Achievements in Timeline

 2018: Ryder Cup Points Leader

-In 2018, Sergio García's singles win made him the all-time Ryder Cup points leader, with 25.5 points in 9 appearances.
+In 2018, Sergio García's singles win made him the all-time Ryder Cup points leader, with 25 1⁄2 points.

-In September 2019, Sergio García won the KLM Open in Amsterdam, securing a one-shot victory.
+In September 2019, Sergio García won the KLM Open in Amsterdam with a one-shot victory, marking his sixteenth European Tour win.

-As of October 2020, Sergio García has eleven PGA Tour victories and 16 tour level victories to his name on the European Tour.
+As of October 2020, Sergio García has eleven PGA Tour victories, including the 2017 Masters Tournament, and has 16 tour level victories on the European Tour.

-In October 2020, Sergio García won the Sanderson Farms Championship in Mississippi, marking PGA Tour event wins in three separate decades.
+In October 2020, Sergio García won the Sanderson Farms Championship in Mississippi, marking his PGA Tour wins in three separate decades.

 2020: Nicklaus-Jacklin Award

-At the 2020 Ryder Cup, Sergio Garcia won the inaugural Nicklaus-Jacklin Award for the European team.
+At the 2020 Ryder Cup, Sergio Garcia won the inaugural Nicklaus-Jacklin Award for the European team, recognizing his teamwork, sportsmanship, performance, and decisions, epitomizing the spirit of the Ryder Cup.

-In 2021, By winning three of his four matches at Whistling Straits, Sergio García extended his Ryder Cup record to 28.5 points, and also surpassed Nick Faldo as the player with the most individual match victories, with 25.
+In 2021, Sergio García extended his Ryder Cup points record to 28 1⁄2 points and surpassed Nick Faldo for most individual match victories, with 25.